⭐ ⭐ ⭐ ⭐ ⭐ 4.7 / 5.0 with over 400 reviews | Minimum Order Value 20€

-With so many different CBD oils on the market, there is often confusion about the ingredients and names of CBD oils.
-We would like to point out that CBDSÍ CBD oils are made from 100% hemp and do not contain any artificial colourings or flavour enhancers just to create a fruit flavour, which cannot occur naturally.
-For us, CBD oils are a pure natural product without artificial additives - and with the full spectrum of the hemp plant.
-Our full-spectrum CBD oils all contain a THC content of less than 0.2% THC and are therefore legal throughout Europe.
-This minimal content of less than 0.2% THC cannot have a psychoactive effect and also does not cause any drug test to come up positive.
-Even though our CBD oils only have such a low THC content, it is elementary for the effect of our CBD oils.
-If our oils did not contain THC, they would be almost ineffective for many.
+With so many different CBD oils on the market, there is often confusion about the components and names of CBD oils.
+Whether full-spectrum, broad-spectrum or monospectrum CBD oils - the names often cause confusion.
+Besides these names, many CBD oils also contain flavour enhancers in the form of artificial flavours.
+CBDSÍ CBD oils are made from 100% hemp and contain no artificial colourings or flavour enhancers.
+Besides CBD and other natural cannabinoids, the CBD oils contain exclusively hemp seed oil.
+CBD oils should be a pure natural product without artificial additives - and with the full spectrum of the hemp plant.
+The CBDSÍ full spectrum CBD oils all contain a THC content of less than 0.2% THC and are therefore legal throughout Europe.
+This minimal content of less than 0.2% THC cannot have a psychoactive effect and also does not cause a drug test to come up positive.
+Even if the full-spectrum CBD oils only have such a low THC content, this is elementary for the effect of the oils.
+If the CBD oils did not contain THC, they would be almost ineffective for many and would be called broad-spectrum CBD oil.

-Here we give a small insight into full-spectrum oils compared to broad-spectrum CBD oils and explain why we only have full-spectrum CBD oils in our range.
+We give you a little insight into the world of full-spectrum CBD oils compared to broad-spectrum CBD oils and explain why our range only includes full-spectrum CBD oils.

 Basically, full-spectrum CBD oils are said to have anti-inflammatory, analgesic, anti-anxiety, sedative and regulatory effects.
 Cannabidiol is often recommended for pain, stress, sleep problems, skin conditions and nervous conditions.